-where the Gaussian mixture models are initialized by using the initial observations from detection responses.
-Besides, when an observation is failed to find the association pair, i.e., updating target state, the observation initializes a new Gaussian model.
-We call that kind of initialization as \textit{birth}. $N_t$ means the number of Gaussian models.
-Each Gaussian $\mathcal{N}$ represents each state model with weight $w$, mean vector $m$, input state vector $x$, and covariance matrix $P$.
-At this step, we set the initial velocities of mean vector to zeros.
-Each weight is set to the normalized confidence value of corresponding detection response.
-Also, how to set covariance matrix $P$ is shown in Subsection~\ref{subsec:params}.
+\textit{\textbf{Initialization}}: The Gaussian mixture model $g_t$ are initialized by using the initial observations from the detection responses.
+In addition, when an observation fails to find the association pair, i.e., to update the target state, the observation initializes a new Gaussian model.
+We call this \textit{birth} (a kind of initialization).
+Each Gaussian $\mathcal{N}$ represents a state model with weight $w$, mean vector $m$, input state vector $\mathbf{x}$, and covariance matrix $P$, which are as follows: